Finite-time Analysis of Globally Nonstationary Multi-Armed Bandits: Proofs of MAB

-Similar to the case of single stream, we define detection times, which is the subset of rounds where the reset occurs.
-Let $\ET_d = \{t \in [T]: |W(t+1)| \le |W(t)|\}$ be the set of detection times, and $M_d = |\ET_d|$ be the number of detection times\footnote{Remember the difference between changepoints $\ET$ and detection times $\ET_d$.
+\begin{proofof}{Proof of Theorem \ref{thm:regret_abrupt}} Similar to the case of single stream, we define detection times, which is the subset of rounds where the reset occurs.
+Let $\ET_d = \{t \in [T]: |W(t+1)| =0\}$ be the set of detection times, and $M_d = |\ET_d|$ be the number of detection times\footnote{Remember the difference between changepoints $\ET$ and detection times $\ET_d$.
 The former is defined on an abrupt environment, whereas the latter is defined for the \AADWIN{}-bandit algorithm (and thus the latter is a random variable).}.
-Let $\Td{n}$ be the $n$-th element of $\ET_d$.
+Let $\Td{m}$ be the $m$-th element of $\ET_d$.
 For convenience, let $(\Td{0},\Td{M_d+1}) = (0, T)$.
-We denote $\ES_n = \{\Td{n}+1,\Td{n}+2,\dots,\Td{n+1}\}$ for $n \in \{0,\dots,M_d\}$. $\ES_n$ is the interval between $n$-th and ($n+1$)-th detection times.
-Let $S_n = |\ES_n|$.
-By the nonintervening property (Remark \ref{rem:nonintervening}), we can decompose the regret into the regret of base bandit algorithm for each interval.
+We denote $\ES_m = \{\Td{m}+1,\Td{m}+2,\dots,\Td{m+1}\}$ for $m \in \{0,\dots,M_d\}$, which is the interval between $m$-th and ($m+1$)-th detection times.
+We write $S_m = |\ES_m|$.

 We define an event